current North Carolina plate

 Previous issue passenger car plates with natural expirations; 2008, 2009, and 2010.

 From the spring of 2007 until the fall of 2009, First in Flight passenger car plates were issued with red serial characters, although the background design remained unchanged.
 According to the NC DMV, the red-character plates were supposed to debut on April 16, 2007, but some plate spotters began seeing them in use as early as March 2007.
 Apparently, some DMV offices ran out of blue-number plates, and so began issuing the red-number plates early.
-The serial format continued as xxx-0000, and picked up where the blue-number plates left off with no break, as fate would have it, somewhere in the midst of the WTF series.
-The red-number plates continued until the early "Z" series, somewhere in or close to the ZND series.
+The serial format continued as xxx-0000, and picked up where the blue-number plates left off with no break, as fate would have it, in the midst of the WTF series, somewhere near plate number WTF-2000 or so.
+The red-number plates continued until about the end of the ZND series.

 In my opinion, the North Carolina DMV succeeded in changing what was a dated, yet still attractive plate design, to one that remained dated, but was also downright dumb-looking.
 Although it's not really evident in the photos above, the red paint is somewhat of an orangey color which clashes with the deeper red state name and First in Flight slogan screened on the plate.
-Also, and more significantly in my opinion, the red characters are much harder to read at a distance than the blue characters.
+Also, and more significantly in my opinion, even when new, the red characters are much harder to read at a distance than the blue characters.
+But red dye, ink, and paint are all very prone to fading, and over time these plates have become even more difficult to read.

 Blue serial character First in Flight plates, part 2